- About Lagos

 Algarve's Regional Gastronomy

 Being a place of fishermen, Algarve is one of the many Portuguese gastronomic paradises dedicated to the lovers of fresh fish and the best seafood quality.

 Every morning boats full of fresh fish arrive to the markets.
 This fish is then carefully prepared at the many restaurants.
 The most popular dishes are the fish soups, octopus rice, fish-stew and shellfish açorda.
 One of Algarve’s unique experiences are the rich and varied astronomies that combine recipes from both the coastal and the interior regions.

 You don't want to miss the desserts and sweets, you will want to try them all!
 The speciality in the Algarve are “Dom Rodrigos” (almonds and eggs), "Morgadinhos" (small almond cakes) and figs filled with almonds are just a few examples.

 After a great day surfing, afternoons can be spent by at the beach or enjoying a variety of outdoor activities.

 Lagos and the Algarve in general offer many nature related activities but that's not all - culture, entertainment and fun are also on the list of things to do!

 Lagos and the west coast of Algarve offer the best conditions for all waters sports including surfing, wake boarding, kite surfing, sea Kayaking and windsurfing, amongst others.
 Most of these outdoor sports are also available on local demand in our surf camp in Lagos.
-Find more info about our surf camp packages in Lagos!
+Find more info about our Surf Camp Holidays in Lagos!